$\mathcal{N}=1$ Super Topological Recursion: Proofs

 Note that the $\delta_{k,0}$ factor is due to existence of the fermionic zero mode $\psi_0$ with $\{\psi_0,\psi_0\}=1$ which is represented as

 Accordingly, correlation functions are defined by acing an arbitrary number of times with the loop insertion operators on the free energy $F_R=\log Z_R$ as

-In contrast to the Neveu-Schwarz sector, however, the $1/N$-expansion is an assumption rather than a consequence due to the lack of relation to Hermitian matrix models.
+In contrast to the Neveu-Schwarz sector, however, the $1/N$-expansion is an \emph{assumption} rather than a consequence due to the lack of relation to Hermitian matrix models.

 It is discussed in \cite{O} that $\sqrt{x}$ is not a well-defined function on a Riemann surface.
 In order to avoid this issue, \cite{O} introduces a variant of the fermionic potential and fermionic loop insertion operator in order to make correlation functions well-defined on a \emph{global} spectral curve.
 Since our formalism in the present paper is \emph{local}, however, we can take the definition \eqref{FloopR}, which in fact seem more natural from a vertex operator algebra point of view.
-Effectively, we need to divide by $\sqrt{x}$ or multiply $\sqrt{x}$ to the fermionic potential and the fermionic loop insertion operator in \cite{O}'s notation.
+Effectively, one needs to divide by $\sqrt{x}$ or multiply $\sqrt{x}$ to the fermionic potential and the fermionic loop insertion operator if one wants to mathc with \cite{O}'s notation.

 The super loop equations in the Ramond sector are derived from the following series:

 By acting an arbitrary number of times with the loop insertion operators, one can manipulate and bring the two power series into similar expressions to \eqref{NSBB}, \eqref{NS2}, \eqref{NSFB}, and \eqref{NS4}.
 Even though computations are tedious, the results in the Ramond sector are obtained by the following replacements.
 See Appendix A, \cite{O} for a justification.
 Almost all computations are parallel: